Fred Howard Park

 Google Map

-Fred Howard Park is 155 acres of park and beach located off the Gulf of Mexico in Tarpon Springs.
+Fred Howard Park is 155 acres of park and beach located off the Gulf of America in Tarpon Springs.
 There is a 1-mile causeway from the park to the white sandy beach for swimming and sunsets.
 This park provides homes to wildlife including eagles, gopher tortoises and fox squirrels.

 Photos